lytedev/k8s-clusters/readme.md

-# home-k8s-cluster
+# k8s-clusters

-This repository contains the configuration, scripts, and other goodies for building and managing my home cluster.
+This repository contains the configuration, scripts, and other goodies for building and managing my kubernetes clusters (right now, that's just my home cluster).
 I share the source with you so you can make exactly the same mistakes as I do.

 ## Setup